-If you got EMA last year you don’t have to complete another application form this year, we will send you a letter about your EMA award for 2017/18.
+If you got EMA last year you don’t have to complete another application form this year, we will send you a letter about your EMA award for 2020 to 2021.
 Once you’ve received the letter check all the details on it are correct.
 If you need to change anything please call the customer services team immediately on 0300 200 4050.

-If all the information on the letter is correct the next thing you need to do is sign your EMA Agreement (previously known as Learning Agreement) when you return to school or college.
+If all the information on the letter is correct the next thing you need to do is sign your EMA Agreement when you return to school or college.